Scott Fischer: Career

 Returning to Seattle, Fischer had sent two resumes to the 1988 American Everest expedition (South route): Allison's and his own.
 He persuaded her at least to go for an interview.
 As a result, he was rejected but Allison was invited to join the team.
 Consequently, in 1988 she went to Nepal and became the first American woman to reach the summit of Mount Everest.
 Fischer was trekking to Kala Patthar and they met each other at the Everest base camp.

-In 1990, Fischer and Wally Berg became the first Americans to summit Lhotse (27,940 feet / 8516 m), the world's fourth highest peak, as a part of Glenn Porzak's Everest — Lhotse expedition.
+In 1990, Fischer and Wally Berg became the first Americans to summit Lhotse (27,940 ft / 8,516 m), the world's fourth-highest peak, as a part of Glenn Porzak's Everest — Lhotse expedition.
 At EBC he met Rob Hall, Gary Ball, Peter Hillary, and Tim Macartney-Snape.
 All of them made a summit on the same day as Porzak‘s team.
 Fischer and Berg were in Camp III ready for their Lhotse attempt, but first had to go up to the Yellow Band in order to evacuate their teammate Mike Brauning from the South Col into Camp II.
 The next morning they returned to Camp III and, after a short rest, advanced to camp IV.
-The next morning on May 13, the birthday of Fischer’s son Andy, they reached the summit.
-Fischer was upset with the achievement as his real goal was Everest, but being a few days off schedule he didn’t have the time nor resources for it.
-Additionally, no one was on the Everest slopes at the time to help ensure the ropes and ladders installed by the Nepali Army Everest team on the Khumbu Icefall for the 1990 climbing season hadn't been removed.
+The next morning on May 13, they reached the summit.
+Fischer was upset with the achievement as his real goal was Everest, but being a few days off schedule he did not have the time nor resources for it.
+Additionally, no one was on the Everest slopes at the time to help ensure the ropes and ladders installed by the Nepali Army Everest team on the Khumbu Icefall for the 1990 climbing season had not been removed.

 In 1992, during the climb on K2 as a part of a Russian-American expedition, Fischer fell into a crevasse and tore the rotator cuff of his right shoulder.
 Against his doctor's advice, Fischer spent two weeks trying to recover and asked climbing partner Ed Viesturs to tape his shoulder and tether it to his waist so it would not continue to dislocate.
 He then resumed the climb using only his left arm.
 On their first summit bid, the climbers abandoned their attempt at Camp III to rescue Aleskei Nikiforov, Thor Keiser, and Chantal Mauduit.
 Fischer, Viesturs, and Charley Mace reached the summit on their second attempt without supplemental oxygen.
 During their descent, they met climbers Rob Hall and Gary Ball, who were suffering from altitude sickness at Camp II.
 Hall's health improved along the descent, but Ball required subsequent help from Fischer and the other climbers to reach the base of the mountain.